How Cloud Abstracts The Back End And The Cloud Benefits

 - Internet: This is the platform on which the front and back-end platforms communicate and interact.

 This model is also called the solution stack.
 This is what enables your organization to create, operate, and manage cloud-based software without requiring on-site infrastructure.
-Because the service provider gives the platforms, you don’t have to worry about provisioning servers or taking care of backups.
-The provider takes care of that.
+Since the service provider gives the platforms, you don’t have to worry about provisioning servers or taking care of backups.

 This is the most popular cloud model of the three.
 You use SaaS applications whether you’re aware of it or not.
 Some of the best examples of SaaS include applications like Dropbox, Office 365, and Google Drive.
 The SaaS delivery model allows end-users access to functional software that runs on the cloud.
 Typically, you access SaaS through web browsers.